Insect Growth Regulators / Collections

 Insect Growth Regulators (IGR’s) are synthetic pesticides that mimic certain insect hormones, preventing those insects from growing to egg-laying adults and reproducing.
 An IGR halts, slows, or disrupts an insect’s maturation from egg to adult with the specific objective of reducing or eliminating the insect’s reproductive capability.
 Control of target pests is achieved over time as sterile adults die off without being able to produce a new generation.Depending on the pest, IGRs may be applied alone or in combination with a toxin.

-When properly applied, Insect Growth Regulators (IGR’s) can be a useful component in an IPM program to control some museum pests.
+When properly applied, Insect Growth Regulators (IGR’s) can be a useful component in an IPM program to control some cultural heritage pests.
 Note however that IGRs have limited use in collecting institutions: they are only effective for certain pests and cannot be used as a substitute for good housekeeping.
 IGR’s should be used as part of a comprehensive prevention and treatment program that also involves reduction of adult population through least-invasive means and prevention of infestation through structural, sanitation, and cultural modifications.

 Can collections be treated with IGRs?